 Responsible Employee Guidelines

-- The person who experienced the alleged sexual misconduct
+- The Reporting Party who experienced the alleged sexual misconduct

 - The name of the alleged perpetrator, if known